Benchmarking the Influence of Pre-training on Explanation Performance in MR Image Classification: Methods

 From the images obtained after the application of the morphological operations, the connected components (contiguous groups of non-zero intensity pixels fully surrounded by zero intensity pixels) are identified, which serve as lesion candidates.
 Further, lesions are selected based on the compactness of their shape.
 Here, it is sufficient to consider the isoperimetric inequality on a plane $A \leq p^2 / 4 \pi$, where $A\in \mathbb{R}$ is the area of a particular lesion shape and $p \in \mathbb{R}$ its perimeter.
 The compactness is obtained by comparing the shape of the lesion candidate to a circle with the same perimeter.
 The larger the compactness, the rounder the shape.
 Here, regular lesions are required to have a compactness above $0.8$ and irregular lesions have a compactness below $0.4$.
 After selecting the lesions, they are padded with a 2-pixel margin, and a Gaussian filter with a radius of $0.75$ pixels is applied to smooth the lesion boundaries.
 Examples of obtained lesions are displayed in Figure \ref{fig:example_images}.

 Three to five lesions of the same type (regular or irregular) are composed in one image $L \in \mathbb{R}^{270\times 270}$ in random locations within the brain, without overlapping and pixel-wise multiplied with the background MRI $B$ (see Figure \ref{fig:lesion-creation}).
 For the lesions we consider the intensity values $L_{ij} \in [0,w]$, where $i,j$ correspond to pixels representing lesions.
 The parameter $w$ is a constant that controls the SNR.
 Higher $w$ values lead to whiter lesions and higher SNR, leading to easier classification and explanation tasks.
 In this study, we set $w=0.5$.
 Note also, that this setup may lead to the emergence of so-called suppressor variables.
 These would be pixels of the background outside any lesion, which could still provide a model with information on how to remove background content from lesion areas in order to improve the model's predictions.
-Suppressor variables have been shown to be often misinterpreted for important class-dependent features by XAI methods \citep{haufeInterpretationWeightVectors2014,wilmingScrutinizingXAIUsing2022}.
+Suppressor variables have been shown to be often misinterpreted for important class-dependent features by XAI methods \citep{haufeInterpretationWeightVectors2014,wilmingScrutinizingXAIUsing2022,wilming2023theoretical}.

 In parallel to the generation of the actual synthetic MR images, the same lesions are added to a black image to create ground-truth masks.
-Examples of these created images can be seen in Figure~\ref{fig:lesion-creation} (C).
+We summarize the ground-truth explanations via the set